Zumo-de-Kiwi/Zam-Zink/README.md

       moving typography, big profile pic with [lsd effect when hover over](https://kulbachny.com)

       [Very cool simple svg animated in a more complete way, clever and simple granular fx](https://www.svz.io)

+      love how Penny use the [hambuguer](http://pennybanks.com/muse), very natural moving the content to the left

 ### Webflow Templates: